xokomola/old_blog/_posts/2014-11-18-xquery-origami-2.md

 ## Extracting nodes

-Selecting nodes from an XML document is the bread and butter of XPath so why would I want to hide that using code from a library?
+Selecting nodes from an XML document is the bread and butter of XPath and something which can be done directly in regular XQuery code.
+Why wrap it in a library function?

 - To [decomplect][decomplecting] the process of selecting and extracting nodes from HTML documents (the longer term goal being to use them for